SystemsApproach/security/systems.rst

 using IPsec and OpenVPN tunnels.
 The paper below from NDSS 2017 lays out the design philosophy of WireGuard.
 Compared to OpenVPN, it is less complex by virtue of reducing the set of cryptographic algorithms that it supports.
 It establishes "stateless" tunnels that are more like IPsec than TLS—that is, there is no transport connection to establish.
 It also uses the idea of pre-shared public keys for mutual authentication, similar to the approach used in SSH.
-Finally, it is implemented in the operating system kernel, another contrast to OpenVPN that improves performance.
+Finally, it is implemented in the operating system kernel, another contrast to OpenVPN, so as to improve performance.
 For further details we refer you to the paper.

 .. admonition:: Further Reading